geomagpy/MARTAS/README.md

                  "minute" looks like 2019-11-22 13:10
                  -> "date" changes the statusmessage every day and thus a daily notification is triggered as long a alarm condition is active

+> [!IMPORTANT]
-IMPORTANT: statusmessage should not contain semicolons, colons and commas; generally avoid special characters
+> statusmessage should not contain semicolons, colons and commas; generally avoid special characters

 1) Testing whether 1Hz data from column x of sensor "MYSENS_1234_0001" exceeded a certain threshold of 123 in the last